aces/Loris/modules/api_docs/README.md

 ## Purpose

-The API Documentation module leverages the Swagger UI structure to document the LORIS REST API and offer an easy-to-use interface for users to learn more about it, test it and integrate it in their own work.
-The module offers textual explanations combined with code examples and interactive sections designed to give users the full experience of using the API.
+The API Documentation module leverages the Swagger UI structure to document the LORIS core and module specific REST APIs and offer an easy-to-use interface for users to learn more about them, test them and integrate them in their own work.
+The module offers textual explanations combined with code examples and interactive sections designed to give users the full experience of using the APIs.

 ## Intended Users